Tools

 Visualization Control

-The Visualization Control drop-down menu contains tools for controlling the visualization of objects in drawing views.
+The Visualization Control menu includes tools for controlling the visualization of objects in drawing views.

 Isometric View Editor